aslam-mohammed-vp/fullstack-nest-next/README.md

 ---

 ### Running the app

+Prerequisite:
+npm/yarn and  mongoDB should be installed.
+Create a DB with name 'nest-app'.

 Once you have the folder and are ready to start, you can run `yarn` (or `npm install`) from the root directory to install dependencies.
 After that, you can run: